 The district employs both structural and non-structural techniques to provide flood protection.
 The district is the local sponsor of two federal flood control projects: The Upper St. Johns River Basin Project and the Ocklawaha River Basin portion of the Four River Basins, Florida Project.
-These projects include 111 miles of federal levees, approximately 100 miles on non-federal levees, 11 major water control structures and approximately 50 minor water control structures.
+These projects include 111 miles of federal levees, approximately 100 miles of non-federal levees, 12 major water control structures and six pumping stations that are comprised of 30 pumps at water control structures.
 Non-structural flood protection is achieved through stormwater management rules, purchase and conservation of floodplain wetlands to provide floodwater storage and the collection and dissemination of hydrologic data to guide flood preparedness and responses.

 The district’s stewardship of natural systems is divided between lands it has acquired as well as the natural lands and waters within its boundaries.
 Most of the natural systems benefits to the lands not owned by the district come from effective permitting, water quality improvement projects, minimum flows and levels and cost-share projects.
 The district is the lead manager of more than 425,000 acres of public land it has purchased, while it manages another 335,000 acres through a variety of partnerships with numerous agencies and local governments.
 Important activities include hydrologic restoration of altered drainage, invasive species management, use of prescribed fire for restoration and wildfire prevention, and providing resource-based recreation opportunities.